TehShrike/svelte-querystring-router/readme.md

 ## `Link`

 The component to be used in other Svelte components.
+Creates an `<a href>` based on the `parameters` you pass in.

+Takes these attributes:

+- `className`: a string of class names to be applied to the `a` element
+- `style`: a style string to be applied to the `a` element
+- `parameters`: an object of properties to be turned into a querystring link

 ## `navigate({ querystring, parameters, element })`